EnricoPicci/git-metrics/README.md

 -   some files (_.csv and _.log) containing the details produced by the analysis
 -   a summary excel file containing the data of the various csv files in different tabs (currentlyh written only by the commands 'run-reports' and 'run-reports-single-thread')
 -   some print outs containing higher level considerations drawn from the details of the analysis

+## summary excel file

+When we run the git-metrics tool a summary excel is produces.
+This excel file will contain a sheet for each csv file produced with all the csv records turned into sheet's rows.
+The summary file is not produced for the Branches Report.

 ## csv files